saviorab1/fcj-leftover/content/9-Setting-Up-Amazon-Bedrock-Cross-Region/9.2-Configure-Cross-Region-Backend/_index.md

 Replace `<UserID>` in the inference profile ARN with your actual AWS account ID.
 You can find this in the Cross-Region Interface section of the Bedrock console.
 {{% /notice %}}

+#### Understanding Token Counts

+Large Language Models (LLMs) are billed and limited by tokens, not characters.
+Both your inputs (for example, the `messages` you send, including the constructed `prompt`) and the model’s outputs (the generated recipe text) consume tokens.
+The `max_tokens` parameter caps output tokens only.

+To estimate usage and plan costs, you can use the Token Calculator for LLMs: [https://token-calculator.net](https://token-calculator.net).
+It approximates token counts for popular models and includes reference pricing tables to help with budgeting and capacity planning.

 #### Result

 Your backend is now configured for cross-region inference with automatic routing, failover capabilities, and simplified management compared to the legacy approach.